 Depending on if you are flying or not, a car seat may come in handy.
 During the winter months, a Morrck blanket can come in handy.
 It is much safer than putting a baby in a jacket (which you should not do in a car seat anyway).
 They also do thinner ones for the summer months.

-Flying with a car seat can also be useful but you need to make sure your car seat is okay for flying if you wish to take it in the cabin with you.
+Flying with a car seat can also be useful, but you need to make sure your car seat is okay for flying if you wish to take it in the cabin with you.
+If you are renting a hire car, then read this post on hiring a car seat abroad.

 Babies can be pretty easy going regarding baby toys.
 You don’t need many.
 Rattles, car seat toys or even a portable play mat can come in handy.
 Although they are not essential, they just give baby something to do.